Chart Color Schemes

 Population growth drivers in Hamilton are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, the estimated population of the Hamilton (NSW) statistical area (Lv2) is around 4,628 people.
-This figure reflects an increase of 14 individuals since the 2021 Census, which reported a population of 4,614 people.
-The change was inferred from AreaSearch's estimation of the resident population at 4,564 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 17 validated new addresses since the Census date.
-This results in a population density ratio of 3,282 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration was primarily responsible for this population growth.
+Based on ABS population updates and AreaSearch validations, the population of Hamilton NSW was estimated at 4,631 as of Feb 2026.
+This reflects an increase of 17 people since the 2021 Census, which reported a population of 4,614.
+The change is inferred from AreaSearch's estimation of 4,564 residents following examination of ABS' ERP data release in June 2024 and additional validation of 19 new addresses since the Census date.
+This results in a density ratio of 3,284 persons per square kilometer, placing Hamilton NSW in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration was the primary driver of population growth for the suburb during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, population projections indicate a growth just below the median of Australia's non-metropolitan areas.
-By 2041, the Hamilton (NSW) (SA2) is expected to increase by 560 persons, reflecting an overall gain of 15.3% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where ABS data is not available, released in 2022 with a base year of 2021.
+Looking ahead, population projections suggest the suburb will increase by 577 persons to 2041, reflecting a gain of 15.3% over the 17 years.

 Frequently Asked Questions - Population